-The exact definition of these method types can be found at www.riehle.org/cpp-report.
+The exact definition of these method types can be found at www.riehle.org/java-report.
 Suffice it to say that they help in communicating effectively and efficiently about methods of classes and interfaces.
-Several companies that we know use these method types as part of their programming guidelines.
+Several companies, including some I have worked for, use these method types as part of their programming guidelines.

-Method types can be documented using code documentation tags.
-Tools like Doc++, which is similar to Java's Javadoc, can make use of these tags to generate documentation.
+Method types can be documented using Javadoc tags.
 For example, a get method like "String component(int i)" that returns a String at some index i of an object is tagged as "@methodtype get".
-Or, an assertion method like "void assertIsValidIndex(int i)" that throws an exception if an invalid index is passed in is tagged as "@methodtype assertion".
+Or, an assertion method like "void assertIsValidIndex(int i) throws InvalidIndexException" that throws an exception if an invalid index is passed in is tagged as "@methodtype assertion".